josejayesh/k8s/3-node-k8s-cluster-setup-using-docker-kubelet-kubeadm-kubectl.md

 6. The `kubeadm init` command should output a `kubeadm join` command containing a token and hash.
 Copy that command and run it with `sudo` on both worker nodes.
 7. Verify that all nodes have successfully joined the cluster: using `kubectl get nodes` command .
 8. Configuring Networking with Flannel

+1. ToCreate a simple pod running an nginx container: kubectl apply -f pod.yaml
+2. Get a list of pods and verify that your new nginx pod is in the Running state: kubectl get pods
+3. Get more information about your nginx pod: kubectl describe pod nginx
+4. Delete the pod
+		kubectl delete pod nginx